-Gold coins is the type of investment suited to the smaller investor.
+Gold coins are the type of investment suited to the smaller investor.
 I personally prefer to invest in an ounce gold bullion coin, rather than an ounce gold bullion bar, as coins are massively produced and can be purchased at very competitive prices, compared to gold bullion bars.

 The quality of gold coins is also guaranteed by the government, rather than a private

 refinery.
 At the same time, coins are very easy to resell.
-Many investors, only examine the premium price, (the percentage over and above the current gold value at which an item trades) when they buy gold, but do not realize that coins can have a premium at the time of sale, which is can be beneficial to the seller.
+Many investors, only examine the premium price, (the percentage over and above the current gold value at which an item trades) when they buy gold but do not realize that coins can have a premium at the time of sale, which can be beneficial to the seller.
 A premium price can vary from 1% to 10% or even more.

 bullion bars are the most efficient way to invest in gold.
-Bare in mind, I am not talking about a 1-ounce gold investment but I am talking about a 1-kilo investment.
+Bare in mind, that I am not talking about a 1-ounce gold investment but I am talking about a 1-kilo investment.